EWaterman/EWaterman.github.io/_posts/Ch9/0009-05-01-book-formats-and-binding-types.md

 [Perfect Binding](http://www.printninja.com/printing-resource-center/printing-options/book-services/binding/softcover-perfect-binding) - AKA softcover binding

-Used for longer projects like graphic novels or to collect of a number of single issues (trade paperback).
+Used for longer projects like graphic novels or to collect a number of single issues (trade paperback).
 KaBlam’s page range for perfectly bound books is 24-550 pages.
 If you want to print anything on the spine of the book they require a minimum of 80 pages.

 [Case Binding](http://www.printninja.com/printing-resource-center/printing-options/book-services/binding/casebound-hardcover) - AKA hardcover binding